 The walk leads into a gorge abundant in fern fronds.
 At the base is a clear (and cold) rock pool fed by a trickling waterfall that reflects a shimmering rainbow when the light shines just right.

-The walk is classified as moderate to difficult and yes, you’ll have to head down over 240 (more or less slippery) stairs to get to the base but that’s as difficult as it gets.
+The walk is classified as moderate and yes, you’ll have to head down over 240 (more or less slippery) stairs to get to the base but that’s as difficult as it gets.

 If that sounds too daunting, you could just head to the lookout and leave it there.
 You won’t see much of Rainbow Falls but you do get some views into the lush sandstone gorge and cliffs.

-We spent about three hours on this walk, scrambling around rocks and exploring the gorge from all angles.
-The husband even braved the cold water and went for a quick dip in the beautiful rock pool.
+We spent about three hours on this walk, scrambling around rocks and exploring the gorge.
+It is a really beautiful and tranquil spot.

 2. MOOK MOOK